 Repeat Prescriptions can be ordered in several ways:

 Wherever possible please give the exact drug names when ordering.
 You will find this on the packaging which you medication comes in.

-Please allow at least 48 hours before collection at reception (see times below).
-Alternatively, you can leave a stamped, self-addressed envelope and we will post the prescription to you.
+Due to the COVID-19 Pandemic, please allow at least 72 hours before collection from the pharmacist.
+Alternatively, when you order, you can provide a stamped, self-addressed envelope and we will post the prescription to you.